-In January 2008, Fairfax County sold \$234.5 million in AAA-rated tax-free general obligation bonds.
-Of this, the Authority received \$53.6 million (22.9%) of the proceeds.
-This bond sale continues to allow the Park Authority to meet resident expectations identified in the Needs Assessment for the dual requirement to maintain Park Authority facilities and acquire land to build needed park facilities and preserve significant resources and open space.
-Also in fiscal year 2008, a \$65 million bond referendum was approved.
+In January 2009, Fairfax County sold \$199.5 million in AAA-rated tax-exempt general obligation bonds.
+Of this amount, the Authority received \$15.3 million (7.7%) of the proceeds.
+In November 2008, voters approved a \$65.0 million bond referendum (\$14.5 million for land acquisition, \$11.6 million for stewardship, \$19.7 million for park and building renovation, and \$19.2 million for park development) to continue projects identified in the Needs Assessment.
+These bond sales continue to allow the Park Authority to meet resident expectations identified in the Needs Assessment for the dual requirement to maintain Park Authority facilities and acquire land to build needed park facilities and preserve significant resources and open space.